 Neutral colors can be used as backgrounds or to make the rest of the colors stand out.

 Maybe you only want to use two colors and don’t need to go all the way to the last step.
-Adapt this guide according to your needs, try different combinations until you find the one that best represents the spirit of your brand.
+Adapt this guide according to your needs, and try different combinations until you find the one that best represents the spirit of your brand.
 And, if you have any questions, don’t hesitate to contact me.